picons/picons/CONTRIBUTING.md

 ### srp.index

 New additions can go at the top.
-No need to cleanup old entries, but if you want to, go right ahead.
+Best to cleanup the old entries.

 ```
 1005_29_46_E080000=eurosporthd